reenl/stack-lazy-file-http-kernel/README.md

-# reenl/stack-mount
+# reenl/stack-lazy-file-http-kernel

-reenl/stack-mount provides a Symfony HTTP kernels to lazy load other kernels.
+Provides a kernel to lazy load files containing a Symfony http kernel.